hexaplex-security/purple-team-workshop/intro_and_setup.md

 - Where possible you can split/spread the work among your table mates but we suggest to still work in pairs
 - Please actively participate, share, help, communicate for maximum value and fun :tada:

-### Teams Meeting
+### Online Meeting
-- Open the Teams meeting in your browser using the information provided by the workshop team
+- Open the online meeting in your browser using the information provided by the workshop team
 - Mute your mic since we'll be only using it with people in the room
 - If necessary, familiarize yourself how to
   - Join/leave the breakout room or separate meeting of your table